Leonardo-Boss/suckless-site/tools.suckless.org/slock/index.md

 Configuration
 -------------

-Slock is configured via `config.h` like most other suckless.org software.
+slock is configured via `config.h` like most other suckless.org software.
 Per default it will turn the screen red on any keyboard press, if you are less paranoid and turning red on failed login attempts suffices for you, set `failonclear = 0` in `config.h`.